 My LETJOG journey took me 1,084 miles, and just over 2.2 million steps, from the tip of Cornwall to the far north-east of Scotland.
-This marvellous journey included some wonderful parts of the South West Coast Path, the Cotswold Way, the Pennine Way, the West Highland Way, the Great Glen Way, the John O’Groats Trail, and a great many other parts of our beautiful country.
+This marvellous journey included some wonderful parts of the South West Coast Path, the Severn Way, the Pennine Way, the West Highland Way, the Great Glen Way, the John O’Groats Trail, and a great many other parts of our beautiful country.
 What’s more, along the way I visited 26 breweries and distilleries!

 The LETJOG 2021 fundraising page is now closed, having raised nearly £13,000 for the three charities.